mnfst/docs-baas/entities.md

       - name
 ```

 This file will generate the **Cat** and **Dog** entity both with a `name` property.
+In Manifest by default all entities have an incremental **id** so you do not need to add it.
+They also have automatic **createdAt** and **updatedAt** columns that are not selected by default in the API requests.

 You can now add your own pets through the admin panel!

-You can generate dummy data for all your entities with the simple command:
+To generate dummy data for all your entities, run the simple command:

 ```
 npm run manifest:seed